Expertiner/QR-code-component/README.md

 - [Change Directories on Mac Terminal](https://www.easeus.com/computer-instruction/change-directory-in-terminal-mac.html#:~:text=To%20change%20the%20directory%20in%20Terminal%20Mac%2C%20it%27s%20recommended%20to,desktop%20into%20the%20Terminal%20Mac.) - This helped me at learning basic stuff about navigating through Mac Terminal.

 - [Showing Hidden Folders on Finder](https://www.pcmag.com/how-to/how-to-access-your-macs-hidden-files#:~:text=View%20Hidden%20Files%20in%20Finder&text=In%20Finder%2C%20click%20your%20hard,make%20the%20hidden%20files%20appear.) - This taught me an easy keyboard shortcut to unhide hidden folders on Finder.

+- [GitHub Pages](https://pages.github.com) - This helped me at posting a web page on the Internet.
+A live site URL.

 <!--
 - [Example resource 1](https://www.markdownguide.org/basic-syntax/) - This helped me for XYZ reason.
 I really liked this pattern and will use it going forward.